 Getting a good look at your Shopify data is tricky, but essential to scaling and making smart decisions.
 It costs more to acquire a new customer than to re-engage a current one.
 Focusing on strategies that serve existing customers is an ideal way to scale.
 Find growth by targeting these advanced metrics:

 This number shows the percentage of your current customers that have purchased at least a second time, over a given timeframe.
 This metric is a good indicator of the value you’re providing customers.
-Customer cohorts are an effective way to analyze repurchase rate, as cohorts allow you to analyze a customer’s behavior over time.
+Customer cohorts are an effective way to analyse repurchase rate, as cohorts allow you to analyse a customer’s behaviour over time.

 Net promoter score (NPS)

 Research shows that happy customers tell nine friends about their experiences with a brand.
 Guess how many friends an unhappy customer tells?
 Sixteen!
 Utilise your NPS to uncover which of your customers are unhappy and at risk of churning — and implement a marketing strategy to show them you care.

 You can also use NPS data to identify brand evangelists and incentivize them to promote your brand.
 Data collected from NPS surveys are also an excellent source of social proof.